Natasha’s Story

 In 2020, I was involved in a fatal car accident.

-I was charged with four counts of first-degree murder, four counts of reckless homicide, four counts of leaving the scene of an accident, & four counts of driving on revoked driver's license.
+I was charged with four counts of first-degree murder, four counts of reckless homicide, four counts of leaving the scene of an accident, and four counts of driving on revoked driver's license.

 I faced natural life.

-I was living a real-life nightmare (as I know the family of the people who lost their family members was/is too.)
+I was living a real-life nightmare (as I know the family of the people who lost their loved ones was too.)

-I had so much weight on my shoulders; the loss of the people who lost their lives in the other vehicle, and the loss of my freedom, possibly permanently.
+I had so much weight on my shoulders; the loss of the people who died in the other vehicle, and the loss of my freedom (possibly permanently).

-I was unable to express my thoughts and feelings behind bars as anything I said could be used against me in court.
+I was unable to express my thoughts and feelings to the family, or to my own family/friends behind bars as anything I said or wrote could be used against me in court.

 So, I had to cry in my jail cell, and vent in a journal, then rip it up and flush the pieces.

-One month after my arrest, my loving mother, Pamela, took her own life.
+One month after my arrest, my loving, kind and sweet mother, Pamela, took her own life.

 Three days after her death, I was denied attendance to her funeral as my "mental capacity was in question" as quoted from the judge.

-(As if not allowing me to say "goodbye" was going to help my mental capacity.)
+As if not allowing me to say "goodbye" was going to help my mental capacity.
+Yet, I was found fit for trial.

 My bond was $5 million at 10%, which was unattainable for me and my family.